ChrisTitusTech/website/content/posts/2023/saving-a-business-5000-a-year-in-telecom.md

 ---
-title: "Saving a Business 5000 a Year in Telecom"
+title: "Saving a Business Thousands a Year in Telecom"

 date: 2023-09-16
 url: /saving-a-business-5000-a-year-in-telecom/